aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/datalabels/disable-text-wrapping-for-data-labels-of-the-chart/_index.md

 {{% alert color="primary" %}}

-Microsoft Excel 2013 allows users to wrap or unwrap text inside the Data Labels of the Chart.
-By default, the text inside the Data Labels of the Chart is in the wrapped state.
+Microsoft Excel 2013 allows users to wrap or unwrap text inside the data labels of a chart.
+By default, the text inside the data labels of a chart is in the wrapped state.

-Aspose.Cells provides a [**DataLabels.isTextWrapped()**](https://reference.aspose.com/cells/javascript-cpp/datalabels/#isTextWrapped--) property which you can set true or false to enable or disable text wrapping of data labels respectively.
+Aspose.Cells provides a [**DataLabels.isTextWrapped()**](https://reference.aspose.com/cells/javascript-cpp/datalabels/#isTextWrapped--) property that you can set to **true** or **false** to enable or disable text wrapping of data labels, respectively.

 {{% /alert %}}

-The below code sample shows how to disable text wrapping for the data labels of the chart.
+The code sample below shows how to disable text wrapping for the data labels of the chart.

 ```html
 <!DOCTYPE html>